tomasmendesr/todo-list/README.md

 ## Local development

+The challenge is set up to run in a local environment, consuming the data from a local instance of PostgreSQL.

 ### Backend (Nodejs)

-The challenge is set up to run in a local environment, consuming the data from a local instance of PostgreSQL.
-The project follows clean architecture pattern.
+The API follows clean architecture pattern.

 ![image](https://kinsta.com/wp-content/uploads/2022/02/postgres-logo.png)
 ![image](https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg)

 To initialize the backend, execute the following commands:
-1. Navigate to the `/proposals-api` directory.
+1. Navigate to the `/todo-list-api` directory.
 2. Run the following commands:

     ```bash